esoreq/Day_one/_episodes/05-Jupyter_notebook.md

 author: "Dr. Eyal Soreq"
 date: "05/03/2021"
 teaching: 30
-exercises: 10
+exercises: 20
 questions:
 - What is Jupyter Notebook?
 - What are key benefits of the Jupyter Notebook
-- What is a Kernel?
-- What is FSL?
+- What is FSL and how can we make our notebook run FSL commands?
 - What is the `.profile` good for?
 objectives:
 - List the components and functionality of Jupyter Notebook.